 Also do a search on eBay.
 There is now a number of knitting machine tools and spares being made in China.
 Items such as punch cards and wool winders are good to buy.
 But other items from China such as transfer tools might not be exact so be careful.

-Hong Kong Knittingwww.ebay.co.uk/str/hongkongknitting
+Hong Kong Knittingwww.ebay.co.uk/str/hongkongknitting (on ebay)

 Company run by Sunny Choi that I and others have found reliable and useful.
 Has good range of spare parts and accessories for Silver Reed machines and some Brothers.

 Hague Direct is based in Nottingham and besides selling Hague Linkers it also sells wool winders, twisting stacks, spare tools and accessories for knitting machines.
 Very friendly and worth a look.

 Metropolitan has a small but increasing range of accessories, patterns and yarn.
 They also sell the rare long stem cleaning brush.